nuranceyda/MinuteWinners/README.md

 Welcome to the Minute Winners Game!
 Our game is a series of online one minute long mini-games playable on any mobile device, like your phone!

-**Be sure your phone is not on silent mode**

 To join, simply go to the link above on your phone and wait for the game to start!
 There is a brief waiting period to allow for multiple players to join.
 This period may be longer when first playing.
-(Up to 2 minutes of waiting!)
+(Up to 2 minutes of waiting!
+Just refresh if you have waited longer than 2 minutes)
+**Be sure your phone is not on silent mode**

-There are three games that are randomly selected to play every 30 seconds!
+There are **three** games that are randomly selected to play every 30 seconds!

 **Tricky Tapping:** tap your phone as much as possible!